We walked it ourselves

 Today the site is read in 38 countries.
 The mission hasn't changed — we play, we take notes, we publish.
 Then we do it again.

-Everything we publish runs through this short filter.
-If a course write-up doesn't pass all three, it doesn't go up.
+Three principles.
+If a write-up doesn't pass all three, it doesn't go up.
+No exceptions, no quiet edits later.

 We don't review what we haven't played.
 Each entry is the result of an actual round — sometimes two — by someone on our small team.
 No drone footage masquerading as judgement.